Rhinoplasty

 RHINOPLASTY CANDIDATES

 Dr. Haworth makes a point of serving each individual patient’s needs and defining overall expectations from any plastic surgery procedure.
 As Dr. Haworth states in his blog, “Plastic surgery will not make you happy, but it can make you happier.
 In simple terms, this allows me to assess whether a patient is fundamentally happy and balanced prior to operating on them.”
-The best candidates for rhinoplasty are:- At least 14 years old for young women, 16 for young men

 - Older patients with a nose that has started to hang or with an increasingly drooping tip